Digital Communication Methods Lab Thesis Funding Grants

 The selected thesis proposals will receive:

-- Financial support for data collection costs: EUR 350 for master theses (1-year) or EUR 500 for research master theses.
+- Financial support for data collection costs: EUR 500 for (research) master theses.

 - Access to the lab’s digital research methods (more information below)

 Data collection costs include remunerating participants (and/or working with panel research companies) of experiments and surveys, paying coders (for content analysis), or covering infrastructure costs (e.g., servers).